vaishnavi12105/embrace/README.md

 ## 💡 Inspiration

-The inspiration behind *Embrace* came from the realization that there are very few safe spaces online that truly support women emotionally—especially during the most silent and painful chapters of their lives.
+The inspiration behind *Embrace* came from the realization that there are very few safe spaces online that truly support women emotionally especially during the most silent and painful chapters of their lives.
 Postpartum breakdowns, miscarriages, PCOS struggles, and silent resentment in motherhood are often brushed aside.
-We wanted to give those emotions a home—where healing begins not with advice, but with validation.
+We wanted to give those emotions a home where healing begins not with advice, but with validation.

 ---